-May is Asian Pacific American Heritage Month and a time of year that holds special significance for Katherine Antarikso, a project architect in HOK’s Philadelphia office who tells stories about migration and tradition through literary and performance art.
+May is Asian Pacific American Heritage Month and a time of year that holds special significance for Katherine Antarikso, a project architect in HOK’s Philadelphia studio who tells stories about migration and tradition through literary and performance art.

 I was five years old in Indonesia when I started taking traditional dance classes.
 Music and dance are highly intertwined in Indonesia, especially on the island of Java where I’m from.
 When graduating from elementary school, for example, students are required to perform a traditional dance.
 This was my life until the age of 10, when my father began a doctoral program at Penn State University.
 My family moved from Jakarta to State College, a small university town in the middle of rural Pennsylvania, and it was quite a culture shock.
 Though my sister and I continued to perform our traditional dances at events in our new hometown, our dancing never developed as the Indonesian community was small.
 My time in State College was extended as I was accepted to Penn State’s architecture program.
 Funny enough, I’m now working on a project at Penn State and it’s a real pleasure to come back to my adopted hometown and alma mater.

 My dancing lay dormant until I moved to Philadelphia after college and found an Indonesian dance teacher who was starting a traditional dance company.
 Dancing rekindled nostalgia for my homeland.
 It’s the thread that keeps me tethered to my place of birth, and I continue to dance with a group that performs regularly throughout Philadelphia.